RTEMS/rtems-docs/user/start/depend.rst

 If you are using a VM or your host computer that is not a fast current machine do not be concerned.
 The tools may take longer to build than faster hardware however building tools is something you do once.
 Once the tools and RTEMS is built all your time can be spent writing and developing your application.
+Over an hour does happen and for the ARM architecture with all BSPs it can be many hours.

 Host Software
 -------------